BANKOLEDO/Product-Landing-Page/README.md

 # Product Landing Page

-This is a shoe store product landing pade
+This is a shoe store product landing page

 [Page Preview]()